haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-migrate-follow-up.md

 ### Configure time zone offset

 If your Magento 1 server has the time zone set to anything other than UTC, you must configure the offset to migrate timestamp fields.
-To transform time to a different time zone, use the Data Migration Tool's `\Migration\Handler\Timezone` handler.
+To transform time to a different time zone, use the 数据迁移工具's `\Migration\Handler\Timezone` handler.

 In the following example, the Magento 1 server timezone is UTC-7.
 To convert the customer account creation date properly, add the following rule to `map-customer.xml`: